ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Saturday Class/Student M.md

-when I receive [check current backdrop v] hide wait (0) seconds if <(is clone) = [0]> then
+when I receive [check current backdrop v] hide wait (0) seconds only does this stack for the main sprite, not its clones: if <(is clone) = [0]> then
     switch backdrop to [blank v]
 this hides the background and makes the quadrants visible: